Mumps, Measles, Rubella Immunity

 Who should get this test?

-MMR immunity testing is recommended for healthcare workers required to demonstrate immunity as a condition of employment in many NHS and private healthcare settings.
-It’s also essential for anyone planning pregnancy, especially women who need confirmed rubella immunity.
-People uncertain about their vaccination history, those born before 1970 (when routine vaccination was introduced), people with lost vaccination records, travellers to regions with disease outbreaks, and anyone in close contact with vulnerable populations should consider testing.
-Healthcare students, laboratory workers, and others in high-risk professions often need documented immunity.
+MMR immunity testing is recommended for healthcare workers required to demonstrate immunity as a condition of employment, anyone planning pregnancy (especially women needing confirmed rubella immunity), people uncertain about their vaccination history, those born before 1970, people with lost vaccination records, travellers to regions with disease outbreaks, and anyone in close contact with vulnerable populations.

 • Healthcare workers